ccrowell-kr/Android-Interview-Test/README.md

 3. Install the Android SDK version used for this project (SDK level 34)
 4. Build and run the app target
 5. Look over the existing code
+6. Please wait until the interview begins to start writing code

 ## Your Task